scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Certification Path - Trust Anchor Pool

-The certification path of a control-plane AS certificate starts in a control-plane root certificate.
-The control-plane root certificates for a given ISD are distributed via the TRC.
+The certification path of a  Control PlaneAS certificate starts in a Control Plane root certificate.
+The Control Plane root certificate for a given ISD is distributed via the TRC.

 However, AS certificates and the corresponding signing CA certificates are **not** part of the TRC, but bundled into certificate chains and distributed separately from the corresponding TRC.
-This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC, without having to modify the certificate chain.
-To be able to validate a certification path, each AS  build a collection of root certificates from the latest TRC of the relevant ISD.
+This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC without having to modify the certificate chain.
+To be able to validate a certification path, each AS builds a collection of root certificates from the latest TRC of the relevant ISD.

 The following section explains how to build a trust anchor pool.

-**Note:** Any entity sending information that is secured by the CP-PKI, such as control-plane messages, MUST be able to provide all the necessary trust material, such as certificates, to verify said information.
+**Note:** Any entity sending information that is secured by the Control Plane PKI, such as control plane messages, MUST be able to provide all the necessary trust material, such as certificates, to verify said information.
 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
 If it cannot be resolved, the verification process fails.
-For more details, see 4.2 "Signing and Verifying Control-Plane Messages" [](#signing-verifying-cp-messages).
+For more details, see 4.2 "Signing and Verifying Control Plane Messages" [](#signing-verifying-cp-messages).

 #### TRC Selection For Trust Anchor Pool {#trc-selection}

 The selection of the right set of TRCs to build the trust anchor pool depends on the time of verification.
-The trust anchor pool is usually used to verify control-plane messages.
-In this case, the time of verification is the current time.
-However, if the trust anchor pool will be used for auditing, the time of verification is the point in time for which you want to check whether a given signature was verifiable.
+The trust anchor pool is usually used to verify control plane messages and this case, the time of verification is the current time.
+However, if the trust anchor pool will be used for auditing, the time of verification is the point in time to check whether a given signature was verifiable.

 The selection algorithm for building the trust anchor pool is described in pseudo-python code below.